 Sports footage is one of the most popular and sought after products across the world and fantastically lucrative for sports federations, leagues and broadcasters alike – but fulfilling this demand represents a huge test.

-Imagen Media Logger is our new professional media cataloguing tool built into our existing Imagen media management software and it allows logging teams to use a web browser to simply click or tap a customizable group of keywords on a grid to create consistent time-based media annotations.
-These annotations will be crucial to curating and making your content discoverable for your audience.
-Take a look at how easily you can log your content here.
+Imagen Media Logger is our new professional media cataloguing tool built into our existing Imagen media management software and it allows logging teams to use a web browser to simply click or tap a customisable group of keywords on a grid to create consistent time-based media annotations.
+These pieces of accompanying metadata will be crucial to curating and making your content easily discoverable for your audience.
+Read more about the importance of video metadata here.

-With the maturation of online editing and distribution solutions, online media logging represents the final step in creating a totally cloud-based production process – designed to meet the increasing and impatient global demand for sports content.
+With the maturation of online editing and distribution solutions, online media logging represents the final step in creating an entirely cloud-based production process – designed to meet the increasing and impatient global demand for sports content.

-For more information about Imagen and how it can help you improve your content distribution, drop me an email at firstname.lastname@example.org.
+For more information about Imagen and how it can help you improve your content distribution, request a demo or get in touch.

 This exclusive survey of rights holders and key industry professionals looks at how sports organisations are dealing with increased demand for content, changes in consumption habits and ferocious competition for audience share.